OctopusDeploy/docs/docs/projects/project-triggers/deployment-target-triggers.md

 - The Target Roles the trigger applies to.
 - The Environment and Target Roles the trigger applies to.

-## Add a Deployment Target Trigger
+## Add a deployment target trigger

 1. From the Project's Overview page, select **{{Deployments,Triggers}}**, then **{{ADD TRIGGER,Deployment target trigger}}**.
 1. Give the trigger a name.